-Born in 1957, he entered fandom circa late 1970s through joining SFAV, the Science Fiction Association of Victoria, which was founded in 1975 and lasted till the mid-eighties.
+Born in 1957 (which may or may not have been an early example of fanac), he entered fandom circa late 1970s through joining SFAV, the Science Fiction Association of Victoria which was founded in 1975 and lasted till the mid-eighties.
 Club publications began with two issues of UP THE TUBES edited by Stan G. Hyde in 1978, followed by two zines, PHOENIX and FROM THE ASHES under various editors, which were combined under the title PHOENIX & FTA in February 1982.
 Garth became editor in June of 1982.
 He remained editor when the name changed again to FTA/PHOENIX in December 1982, and hung on till the last issue in December 1983.